FAQ

 If you are a pre-accredited or accredited member of IACP and are not seeking IACP accreditation as a result of completing this MSc, the following requirements apply:

-If you are not a pre-accredited or accredited member of IACP, and are seeking IACP accreditation as a result of completing this MSc, the following requirements apply:
+If you are not a pre-accredited or accredited member of IACP and are seeking IACP accreditation as a result of completing this MSc, the following requirements apply:

 All students on this programme must set aside time each week to read, study, research and practise what they are learning.

-Outside of attending classes, what other course requirements are there for the MA in Integrative Child and Adolescent Psychotherapy?
+Outside of attending classes, what other course requirements are there for the MA in Child and Adolescent Psychotherapy?

 Study Time